|Thursday, June 13

 Moderator: Joel Eisen, Professor of Law, University of Richmond

-The resource mix on the bulk power grid is changing rapidly, with advanced energy technologies like wind, solar, energy storage and distributed energy resources challenging the market share of traditional power sources and requiring new ways of thinking about wholesale market design and bulk power system operating practices.
-Debates over the pace of this change, and its impacts, have added new concepts like “resilience” and “fuel security” to traditional debates over reliability.
-Regulators and grid operators are now asking - what does it mean to be “resilient” to threats like severe weather or physical attack?
+Advanced energy technologies are changing the historic resource mix on the grid, challenging the market share of traditional power sources and requiring new ways of thinking about wholesale market design and bulk power system operating practices.
+Debates over the pace of this change, and its impacts, have added new concepts like "resilience” and “fuel security” to traditional debates over reliability.
+This panel will address several questions raised by these new concepts, including: What does it mean to be “resilient” to threats like severe weather or physical attack?
 How do we assess whether a system is vulnerable to fuel supply threats?
-And how resilience considerations interact with clean energy goals?
-For the moment, the policy debate seems to have shifted from consideration of blunt out-of-market tools like use of emergency authorities to preserve legacy generation technologies to consideration whether "resilience" and "fuel security" attributes should be compensated in the market.
+How do resilience considerations interact with clean energy goals?
 Will clean and advanced energy technologies find market opportunity in providing resilience and fuel security-related services?
-Or will tools to value these attributes prove to be a threat to advanced energy growth?
+Or will out-of-market tools be developed that prove to be a threat to advanced energy growth?

 Optimizing Rate Design for Electric Vehicles